 The Slavery Abolition Act 1833 was an Act of the Parliament of the United Kingdom abolishing slavery throughout the British Empire.
 The act passed parliament on 1 August 1833 and it abolished slavery a year later on 1 August 1834.
 In practical terms, only slaves below the age of six were freed in the colonies.
 Former slaves over the age of six were redesignated as "apprentices", and their servitude was abolished in two stages; the first set of apprenticeships came to an end on 1 August 1838, while the final apprenticeships were scheduled to cease on 1 August 1840.

-Reparation is an ongoing matter as there is no Statute of Limitations on Genocide and Crimes against Humanity.
+Reparations is an ongoing matter as there is no Statute of Limitations on Genocide and Crimes against Humanity

 “By way of custom of international law, genocide, crimes against humanity and war crimes are not subject to statute of limitations, nor to prescription.
 This custom has been codified in a number of multilateral treaties.
 States that ratify the Convention on the Non-Applicability of Statutory Limitations to War Crimes and Crimes Against Humanity agree to not allow limitations claims for these crimes.
 Article 29 of the Rome Statute of the International Criminal Court states genocide, crimes against humanity and war crimes "shall not be subject to any statute of limitations".